jmorski/salesforce-challenge/README.md

 package, another package must be installed beforehand.
 Additionally lower level software components are often required by multiple upper level packages.
 For example, both the telnet client program and the ftp client program require that the TCP/IP networking package..
-Conversely, the TCP/IP p package ackage cannot be removed until all packages that depend on it (telnet telnet, ftp) are removed.
+Conversely, the TCP/IP package cannot be removed until all packages that depend on it (telnet ftp) are removed.
 We want you to design and write a program to automate the process of adding and removing software packages.
 To do this you will need to:

     1. Maintain a record of installed packages and their dependencies.
     2. Support explicitly installing a package in response to a command (unless it is already installed).
     3. Support implicitly installing a package if it is needed to install another package.
     4. Support explicitly removing a package in response to a command (if it is not needed to support other packages).
     5. Support implicitly removing a package if it is no longer needed to support another component.

 Before installing a package, automatically install all the packages it requires.
 Before removing a package, confirm that no other packages require it.
 Dependent